balima78/these-R-nice/README.md

 - [ggdist](https://github.com/mjskay/ggdist) - Visualizations of distributions and uncertainty.
 A [video example](https://www.youtube.com/watch?v=nz2gHnaqX2w).
 [Example code](https://github.com/business-science/free_r_tips/blob/master/042_raincloud_plots/042_raincloud_plots.R)

 - [visdat](https://cran.r-project.org/web/packages/visdat/) - Create preliminary exploratory data visualisations of an entire dataset to identify problems or unexpected features using 'ggplot2'.
+- [trelliscopejs](https://hafen.github.io/trelliscopejs/index.html) - Trelliscope is a visualization approach based on the idea of “small multiples” or Trellis Display, where data are split into groups and a plot is made for each group, with the resulting plots arranged in a grid

 #### Mapas :world_map: